 The common Snook is a species of marine fish in the family Centropomidae of the order Perciformes.
-This species is native to the coastal waters of the western Atlantic Ocean and Caribbean Sea, from southern Florida and Texas.
-In Florida they are by far the top inshore gamefish.
+This species is native to the coastal waters of the western Atlantic Ocean and the Caribbean Sea, from southern Florida and Texas.
+In Florida, they are by far the top inshore gamefish.
 It is a large, Pike-like fish with a protruding lower jaw and a prominent black lateral stripe that runs from just behind the gills to the tail.
 The Snook is overall a silvery-green color with fins that are sometimes bright yellow.

 Snook Fishing Locations

-Snook are found in the Western Atlantic ocean from South Carolina to Brazil.
+Snook are found in the Western Atlantic Ocean from South Carolina to Brazil.
 Snook are tolerant over a wide range of water salinity from freshwater to offshore saltwater.
-However they are extremely sensitive to temperature changes, particularly cold weather.
+However, they are extremely sensitive to temperature changes, particularly cold weather.
 Water temperatures below 60 degrees F can cause the fish to go into shock or even die.
 In cold water areas, Snook can be found congregating in the warm water discharges of power plants.

-They normally tend to gather near bridge pilings, shorelines, inlets and estuaries.
-They prefer structures for shelter such as mangroves, rock formations and reefs.
+They normally tend to gather near bridge pilings, shorelines, inlets, and estuaries.
+They prefer structures for shelter such as mangroves, rock formations, and reefs.

 The majority of Snook caught by recreational fisherman are taken during the summer months.
 Some of the best Snook fishing in Florida occurs in places like Captiva and Sanibel islands and the Tampa Bay area on the west coast of Florida and Jupiter, Lake Worth, and Sebastian Inlet on the central east coast.

 Snook Fishing Season and Techniques

 Of course, everyone wants to know how to catch big snook; but taking the tides into consideration, understanding their habits and employing just a few tried and true techniques will definitely increase your chances.